B1.6 Round decimal numbers to the nearest tenth, hundredth, or whole number, as applicable, in various contexts.

 In most real-life situations, it is not necessary to work with a precise number, since an approximation is just as valid and often more convenient.
 Intermediate students need to be able to round using their number sense, which requires analysis and reflection.

-A number can be rounded to a pre-determined position value.
-For example, when purchasing an item for $11.34, the provincial sales tax of 8% is calculated to be $0.907 2.
-However, we will pay $0.91 because the amount is always rounded to the nearest hundredth of a dollar since thousandths and 10 thousandths of a dollar are not part of our coins.
+A number can be rounded to a pre-determined place value.
+For example, when purchasing an item for $11.34, the provincial sales tax of 8% is calculated to be $0.907.
+However, we will pay $0.91 because the amount is always rounded to the nearest hundredth of a dollar since thousandths are not part of our coins.

 To round 6.28 to the nearest unit, students recognize that 6.28 is a quantity equivalent to 6 and a bit more.
-They then know that the number is between 6 and 7.
-They use their number sense to determine whether 6.28 is closer to 6 or 7.
+They can then deduce that the number is between 6 and 7 and use their number sense to determine whether 6.28 is closer to 6 or 7.
 For example, they may use a benchmark number representing the middle of the range (6.5 or 6.50), "see" that 6.28 is close to 6.2 or 6.3, or even visualize where 6.28 is on a number line.
+For example:

 Regardless of which element of number sense chosen, students are then able to round 6.28 to 6.